CFL 2019: Tirthankar Sarkar stars as Mohammedan Sporting beat Mohun Bagan 3-2 | Goal.com

 Chidi made up for the missed chance by finally scoring in the 62nd minute.
 Tirthankar took a shot at goal from the edge of the box which Debjit stopped but Chidi sent the ball home from the rebound.

-Vicuna went all guns blazing after conceding the third goalas he introduced Spanish striker Salvador Perez.
-The change proved to be an instant hit as the Spaniard pulled one back for Mohun Bagan with a perfect header of Beitia’s free-kick in the 70th minute.
+Vicuna left on stone unturned to engineer a comeback after his side concede the third goal as he introduced Spanish striker Salvador Perez.
+The change proved to be an instant hit as the Spaniard pulled one back for Mohun Bagan with a perfect header off Beitia’s free-kick in the 70th minute.

 Mohammedan Sporting could have further increased their lead had Vanlal Biaa Changte been a bit more clinical in front of the goal.